ric2b/Vivaldi-browser/chromium/docs/enterprise/add_new_policy.md

     -   Most policies that are used by the browser can be shared between desktop and ChromeOS.
 However, you need a few additional steps for a device policy on ChromeOS.
-        -   Add a message for your policy in `components/policy/proto/chrome_device_policy.proto`.
+        -   Add a field for your policy in `components/policy/proto/chrome_device_policy.proto`.
 Please note that all proto fields are optional.
+        -   Update `components/policy/resources/templates/device_policy_proto_map.yaml`
+            with a mapping from the policy name to the `chrome_device_policy` proto field you added.
         -   Update
             `chrome/browser/ash/policy/core/device_policy_decoder.{h,cc}`
             for the new policy.
 10. Test the policy.
     -   Add a test to verify the policy.
 You can add a test in `chrome/browser/policy/<area>_policy_browsertest.cc` or with the policy implementation.
 For example, a network policy test can be put into `chrome/browser/net`.
 Ideally, your test would set the policy, fire up the browser, and interact with the browser just as a user would do to check whether the policy takes effect.
 11. Manually testing your policy.
     -   Windows: The simplest way to test is to write the registry keys manually to `Software\Policies\Chromium` (for Chromium builds) or `Software\Policies\Google\Chrome` (for Google Chrome branded builds).
 If